pigeonflight/vtigerpy/README.rst

-This is a tiny folder for tinkering with the vTiger webservices API

-putting it out there for other persons to benefit

-So far I've created a file that demos how to interact with the webservices API using Python
+This repository represents my current tinkering with python/json to interact with the vTiger webservices API, putting it out there for other persons to benefit.
+So far I've created a file (called vtigerauthdemo.py) that demos how to interact with the webservices API using Python

 Working with vtigerauthdemo.py
 -------------------------------